firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 Uniform Extrusion
 ~~~~~~~~~~~~~~~~~

-Uniform extrusion is a form of extrusion which adds another dimesnion to the
+Uniform extrusion is a form of extrusion which adds another dimension to the
 coordinate field (2D coordinates become 3D for example).
 The computation of
 the coordinates in the new direction is based on the assumption that the
 layers are evenly spaced (hence the word uniform).